All UIL rules will be followed for tournament games with the following exceptions and amendments.

 If a coach is ejected from a game by the officials, he/she must immediately leave the playing area.
 If the coach complies with the officials & tournament staff promptly, he/she will be allowed to coach the next game - if a coach is uncooperative, he/she may not be allowed to coach for the duration of the tournament.

-Each team shall provide 1 parent or coach to assist the officials by keeping the official clock or book if no tournament staff is designated.
+Each team shall provide 1 parent, coach or player to assist the officials by keeping the official clock or book if no tournament staff is designated.
 This person must refrain from showing partiality, coaching players on the floor, or commenting on calls made by officials.

 The designated home team should wear white or lighter colored jerseys and provide the official game ball.
 The home team is listed first on the bracket.